Systems programming: Overview

-Systems programming is sufficiently different from application programming that programmers tend to specialize in one or the other.

 In systems programming, often limited programming facilities are available.
 The use of automatic garbage collection is not common and debugging is sometimes hard to do.
 The runtime library, if available at all, is usually far less powerful, and does less error checking.
 Because of those limitations, monitoring and logging are often used; operating systems may have extremely elaborate logging subsystems.

 Implementing certain parts in operating systems and networking requires systems programming, for example implementing paging (virtual memory) or a device driver for an operating system.

 History

 Originally systems programmers invariably wrote in assembly language.
 Experiments with hardware support in high level languages in the late 1960s led to such languages as PL/S, BLISS, BCPL, and extended ALGOL for Burroughs large systems.
 Forth also has applications as a systems language.

 In the 1970s, C became widespread, aided by the growth of Unix.

 More recently a subset of C++ called Embedded C++ has seen some use, for instance it is used in the I/O Kit drivers of macOS.

+Engineers working at Google created Go in 2007 to address developer productivity in large distributed systems, with developer-focused features such as Concurrency, Garbage Collection, and faster program compilation than C and C++.

+In 2015 Rust came out, a general-purpose programming language often used in systems programming.
+Rust was designed with memory safety in mind and to be as performant as C and C++.